Mini-Stef/MSFSM/README.md

 ## Doc and Unit Tests

 Beyond the code, the package comes with **full DocC documentation**, and **unit tests covering 91,4% of the code**.
 The uncovered part is just basic error handling that calls fatalerror upon programmer errors.

+## History

+**Release 1.1.0**

+I added some time parameters to all FSM methods.
+This is because I am using FSM in AI, and time is important.
+Now, if you don't have time in your application, I set a default value of time to 0, so you don't have to care.
+That also keeps the API compatible... well almost, as callbacks have yet another parameter.
+But hey, as nobody's following this package (yet ?), this small break is no problem :-)